 A bachelor's degree is required for nearly all entry-level aeronautical engineering jobs.
 The curriculum for a Bachelor of Science includes physical and life sciences, basic engineering courses, mathematics and courses on the fundamentals of flight.
 These lead to advanced courses in topics such as fixed-wing and rotary-wing aircraft, propulsion, fluid dynamics, heat transfer and spacecraft design.
 Many aeronautical engineers also study mechanical engineering in college, according to the BLS.

 Job Outlook and Salary Information

-In 2008, there were 8,700 aeronautical engineers making an average salary of $55,000 in the U.S. The BLS projects a mere 200 new jobs in the field will be added in the span of 2008-2018.
-Although demand for aeronautical products is expected to grow in that time, the increased use of computer simulations for designing and testing aircraft will reduce the need for more engineers (www.bls.gov).
+In 2018, there were 67,200 aerospace engineers, a broad term for aeronautical engineers, making an average salary of $117,100 in the U.S. The BLS projects a 2% job increase between 2018-2028.
+The increased use of computer simulations for designing and testing aircraft will reduce the need for more engineers (www.bls.gov).